Skip to Content

 Blondes go grey or white?

-Blondes, like others, go grey first and then white due to reduced melanin production in hair follicles with age.
+Blondes, like others, often appear to go grey first and then white as more hair follicles produce unpigmented hairs with age.
 However, whether you notice white or grey depends on how dark your blonde shade is.

 People with lighter shades of blonde hair might notice white hair instead of grey when they age but darker blondes might notice graying first.